 Yes.
 One of the outdated arguments against the effectiveness of orally administered proteolytic enzymes was that they either got digested or they were too large to be absorbed.
 Absorption studies with the various proteolytic enzymes have confirmed that they are absorbed intact.
 In fact, they appear to be actively transported across the gut wall.3

-Since stomach acid can destroy proteolytic enzymes, the best formulas are “enteric coated” – meaning that the pills have a coating around them to prevent the pill from being broken down in the stomach.
+Since stomach acid can destroy proteolytic enzymes, the best formulas are “enteric coated” tablets or “delayed release” capsules.
+Enteric-coating means that the pills have a coating around them to prevent the pill from being broken down in the stomach.
 An enteric-coated pill passes into the small intestine, where due to the pH change it will break down there.
+One of the problems with enteric-coating is that unwanted synthetic compounds are often used in the film coating.
+A better approach is to use “delayed release” vegetarian capsules that use natural dietary fibers that also resist stomach acid to provide targeted delivery of the enzymes to the upper small intestine.

 Can taking proteolytic enzymes actually improve digestion?